swiftlang/swift-evolution/proposals/NNNN-default-generic-arguments.md

 Defaulting `T`, but not `U` would not be permitted as declaring an instance of such type would ambiguous since the arguments are index-based.

-When an argument is constrained, default type specification would be placed after the constraint:
+When an argument is constrained, default type specialization would be placed after the constraint:

 ```swift
 struct X<T: P = Int> {}